epierson9/inconsistently_perceived_race_public/README.md

 ```

 ### R dependencies
-We use R code for analysis; from an R terminal, you can install the package dependencies:
+We use R code for analysis; from an R terminal, you can install the package dependencies as follows:
 ```R
 install.packages(c('xtable', 'data.table', 'magrittr', 'scales', 'dplyr', 'tidyr', 'tidyverse', 'ggplot2', 'fixest', 'patchwork', 'lme4', 'survival', 'alpaca', 'broom', 'stringr'))
 ```